dashingsoft/pyarmor/docs/questions.rst

   No internet connection is required on target device.

-  Pyarmor has no any control or limitation to obfuscated scripts, the behaviours of obfuscated scripts are totally defined by user.
+  Pyarmor has no any control or limitation to obfuscated scripts, the behaviors of obfuscated scripts are totally defined by user.

   Please check Pyarmor EULA 3.4.1